Lying in state: New York

 In New York, few have been afforded the honor of lying in state in the state capitol.
 Henry Clay and Abraham Lincoln both lay in state in the old capitol in 1852 and 1865, respectively, though both died in Washington, D.C. and neither had special ties to the state.
 In 1885, Ulysses S. Grant lay in the State Street lobby of the incomplete structure before his burial in New York City.
 A plaque currently marks the place where the casket was placed.

 All three also lay in state in New York City Hall.
 Other notable figures afforded this honor in New York City include Civil War Generals Abner Doubleday and Joseph Hooker as well as newspaper publisher Horace Greeley.
 Two of the most recent figures to lie in state in city hall are city councilman James Davis in 2003 and former U.S. Rep Charles Rangel in 2025.

+South Carolina

+On 24 June 2015, South Carolina state senator and pastor Clementa Pinckney, who was killed in the shooting at which place at Pinckney's Emanuel African Methodist Episcopal Church, would lie in state at the South Carolina State House.

+On 2 March 2026, Rev. Jesse Jackson, who was originally a native of South Carolina, would lie in state at the South Carolina State House, and the second African American to achieve this honor after Pinckney.

 Texas

-Former Governor Ann Richards would lie in state at the Texas State Capitol from 16–18 September 2006.
+Former Governor Ann Richards would lie in state at the Texas State Capitol from 16 to 18 September 2006.
 Rep. Sheila Jackson Lee lay in state at Houston City Hall on 24 July 2024 after her death on 19 July.
 Lee was only the second person so honoured after noted heart surgeon Dr. Michael DeBakey.
 Former state rep, Houston mayor and U.S. Representative Sylvester Turner became the third person so honoured on 11 March 2025.
-Following ceremonies in Houston, Turner would also "lie in honor" at the Texas State Capitol from 13–14 March 2025; however, some sources have claimed that Turner did lay in state while at the Texas State Capitol during this time.
+Following ceremonies in Houston, Turner would also "lie in honor" at the Texas State Capitol from 13 to 14 March 2025; however, some sources have claimed that Turner did lay in state while at the Texas State Capitol during this time.